Oil spill off China coast now the size of Paris

 Condensate oil's high volatility means it evaporates more easily than heavier crudes.
 Some of the oil on board the Sanchi -- though it's unclear how much -- was likely consumed in the fiery blaze after the crash, environmentalists say.

 Three bodies were recovered over the week and just hours before the Sanchi sank to the ocean floor.
-Iranian state media said that all the ship's crew members are presumed dead.

 Iran's Special Task Force spokesman Mohammad Rastad said testimony from rescued crew on the CF-Crystal, as well as from rescue workers, suggested the Sanchi's crew likely died early on from a massive blast and the ensuing release of toxic gas, state media reported.